jerilseb/myblog/content/posts/write-a-shell-in-go-part-1/index.md

 menu = "main"
 +++

-In this post, we are going to write a reasonably functional linux shell in Go.
-The source code for this project is hosted on github [here](https://github.com/jerilseb/gush).
+If you are a programmer, shells are an integral part of your daily life.
+Writing a shell from scratch is a great exercise to understand the workings of a shell.
+In this series, we are going to write a reasonably functional linux shell in Go.
+The source code for this project can be found on github [here](https://github.com/jerilseb/gush).

-To start off, let's create a REPL (Read, Evaluate, Print Loop) using an infinte for loop.
+In a nutshell, a shell is basically a command interpreter.
+You type in a command and the shell does something in response.
+So to start off, let's create a REPL (Read, Evaluate, Print Loop) using an infinte `for` loop.
 This will allow us to type in commands to the shell.
 For now, we will read a line and just print it.
 As a shell prompt, we will print the shell name and give some flair to it using an [ANSI escape sequence](https://en.wikipedia.org/wiki/ANSI_escape_code).
-You can see all ANSI codes for controlling the terminal [here](http://ascii-table.com/ansi-escape-sequences.php).Create a file `main.go` with the following contents.
+You can see all ANSI codes for controlling the terminal [here](http://ascii-table.com/ansi-escape-sequences.php).
+Create a file `main.go` with the following contents.

 ```go
 package main